Medal of Honor: Allied Assault: Plot

 Powell is assigned to go behind enemy lines and acquire intelligence on German troop movements.
 After rescuing a shot down American reconnaissance pilot Joe Baylor, Powell meets up with French Resistance member Manon Batiste (the protagonist of Medal of Honor: Underground).
 She sends him out to conduct various acts of sabotage against the German war effort.
 He raids a manor house being used as a command post where he secures important enemy documents, including the blueprints for the new King Tiger tank.
 Powell escapes the manor house with Manon's aid.
+For destroying two King Tiger tanks, Powell gets awarded with Good Conduct Medal.

 Powell's next mission involves hijacking a King Tiger tank and using it to secure a vital bridge at the city of Brest.
 After navigating through the sniper-infested ruins, he meets up with the American tank crew chosen for the mission.
 Powell and the tank crew capture the King Tiger and use it to fight their way through the countryside.
 Upon reaching Brest, Powell provides cover for the King Tiger to protect the bridge, until reinforcements come to secure it.
+For saving the entire tank crew, Powell gets awarded with Distinguished Service Medal.

 Powell's final mission sends him to Fort Schmerzen, a German mustard gas-producing facility along the Siegfried Line that was previously raided by Lieutenant James Patterson (the main protagonist of Medal of Honor as well as Medal of Honor: Frontline), but has since been restored to operation, supposedly as a prisoner-of-war camp, but is being used to produce mustard gas.
 Powell is parachuted into the woods, where he destroys some Flak guns that are shooting Allied planes.
 Disguised as a German officer, he infiltrates a weapons depot, and destroys a stockpile of StG 44 assault rifles.
 He destroys afterwards a German communications outpost in a nearby town, cutting off Fort Schmerzen's communications.
 Powell hijacks a freight train and along with a squad of US Rangers, uses it to reach Schmerzen.
 Upon arriving at Schmerzen, Powell and his fellow Rangers storm the fort and release all the prisoners.
 Powell fights his way into the lower levels of Schmerzen, where he discovers that the fort's mustard gas production facilities are still operational.
 He plants explosives on the gas facilities, and escapes just before Fort Schmerzen is destroyed.
+For keeping most of his men alive during a firefight with German snipers upon arrival to Fort Schmerzen, Powell gets awarded the Commendation Medal.

+For successfully completing the European tour of duty on easy difficulty, Powell gets awarded the Bronze Star Medal, for completing it on medium difficulty the Silver Star Medal and for hard difficulty Distinguished Service Cross.